rputoa/ann-list-java-rest/README.md

 #### /anime/id ####
 Return the detail of the anime whose id is "id"
 Right now only the cast list is implemented

+## Getting started ##
+This application use an embedded Tomcat.
+Just run "mvn spring-boot:run" and you will have a server running on localhost:8080.

 ## Framework used ##
  - Spring Framework (IoC, Rest)